jcaillon/valet/tests.d/0002-main-functions/results.approved.md

 "more1"
 "more2"
 )

---- Testing with showcaseCommand1 -this arg more1 ---
+→ parseFunctionArguments showcaseCommand1 -this arg more1
 local parsingErrors option1 thisIsOption2 help firstArg
 local -a more
 option1="${OPTION1:-}"